strongdan/twelve-month-front-end-curriculum/README.md

 # Twelve Month Plan to Learn Front-end Web Development

 This is my personalized weekly schedule to gain expertise with front-end JavaScript and some front-end frameworks like Angular, React and Bootstrap.
-This schedule relies heavily on the Udacity [Mobile Web Specialist Nanodegree Program], but includes additional coursework to improve basic JavaScript knowledge.
+This schedule relies heavily on the Udacity [Mobile Web Specialist Nanodegree Program](https://www.udacity.com/course/mobile-web-specialist-nanodegree--nd024), but includes additional coursework to improve basic JavaScript knowledge.
 Each week there is a web development course, a JavaScript course, a book for reading and coding practice using Free Code Camp, Exercism or Code Wars.

 ## Month One
 ### Week 1 - April 12-18 - Web Development Introduction